ChildishhAlbino/Mokha/README.md

 ### How does this look in JSON?

-It's really easy to setup dependencies in JSON.
+It's really easy to setup dependencies in Mokha with JSON.
 All dependencies of the same type are grouped into an array.
 Mokha automatically assumes dependencies are in the sub-directory so you need only store the relative path from there.

 ```
 {
   "python": ["memetext", "encryptPasswords", "openURL"],
-  "folders": ["jasypt", "jasypt/bin", "jasypt/lib"],
+  "file-system": ["jasypt", "jasypt/bin", "jasypt/lib", "jasypt/bin/encrypt.sh"]
-  "files": ["jasypt/bin/encrypt.sh"]
 }
 ```

-Dependencies are stored in a `dependencies.json` file located in the same directory as `mokha.py`

 ## So why should I use this?

-Working in Software; both professionally and independently, I just couldn't find a tool that automated the menial, and repetitive tasks I encountered every day, and was flexible in the way I wanted.
+Working in Software; both professionally and independently, I just couldn't find a tool that automated the menial, and repetitive tasks I encountered every day, and was flexible in the way _I_ wanted.

 So I built Mokha.
-Mokha works the way YOU want it to.
-It's cross platform (well, it's as cross platform as the scripts you make it run.) and it's designed to be flexible about how you run it.
+Mokha works the way _YOU_ want it to.
+It's cross platform (well, it's as cross platform as the scripts you make it run.) and it's designed to be flexible about how you integrate it into your workflow.

-You can make a command line alias for it, or a keyboard shortcut, or have it run on startup.
-It's upto you.
-I still have features I want to add to refine this idea but this is a step.
+I personally have it bound to a keyboard shortcut on my work Macbook and Windows PC and it works a treat.
+I expect that other people will use it in a variety of ways so I've left it standalone to allow for you to integrate it the way you want.